ovis-hpc/ldms/ldms/src/sampler/perfevent/ldms-sampler_perfevent2.rst

 from the Linux kernel source tree and reformatted it into *PERFDB_JSON* suitable for perfevent2 to consume.
-We opt for generating the database instead of baking the events into the plugin because when the kernel (and perf) is updated, we would renerate the database instead of recompiling the plugin.
+We opt for generating the database instead of baking the events into the plugin because when the kernel (and perf) is updated, we would regenerate the database instead of recompiling the plugin.
 Here are a few
 examples:

 .. code:: sh